bharatnautiyal/ELK_Stack/README.md

 sudo dpkg -i kibana-8.10.2-amd64.deb

-# The Debian package for Kibana v8.10.1 can be downloaded from the website and installed as follows:
+# For Latest The Debian package for Kibana can be downloaded from the website:

 https://www.elastic.co/guide/en/kibana/current/deb.html#install-deb